 Energy & the Environment

 This course provides students with an understanding of energy, the environment, and the economy from a social science perspective and junior/senior level lesson plans/activities for economics, history, and government courses.
 The U.S. corn-ethanol industry will be used as a case study.
 The course includes a one-day field experience that include classroom activities, a tour of a corn farm, corn-ethanol refinery, and retail fuel stations.
+The face-2-face field experience is contingent on there being no to minimal spread of COVID-19 in accordance with North Dakota and the CDC guidelines.

 - Define energy.